reactjs/react.dev/beta/src/content/apis/react/useEffect.md

 * If your Effect wasn't caused by an interaction (like a click), React will let the browser **paint the updated screen first before running your Effect.** If your Effect is doing something visual (for example, positioning a tooltip), and the delay is noticeable (for example, it flickers), you need to replace `useEffect` with [`useLayoutEffect`.](/apis/react/useLayoutEffect)

+* Even if your Effect was caused by an interaction (like a click), **the browser may repaint the screen before processing the state updates inside your Effect.** Usually, that's what you want.
+However, if you must block the browser from repainting the screen, you need to replace `useEffect` with [`useLayoutEffect`.](/apis/react/useLayoutEffect)

 * Effects **only run on the client.** They don't run during server rendering.

 ---